← All posts

 This is why communicating during your interviews matters more at Google than almost anywhere else.
 The interviewer can only write down what they observed and understood.
 If your reasoning was in your head, it's not in the packet.
 If you explained a tradeoff out loud, it likely is.
 A candidate who treats each interview as a chance to make the interviewer's note-taking easy, by stating their approach, their assumptions, and their conclusions clearly, ends up with a stronger packet than an equally skilled candidate who worked quietly.

 The hiring committee is a group of Googlers, usually senior, who review packets to make hire and no-hire recommendations.
 Their explicit job is calibration.
 Any single interviewer can be too generous or too harsh, can have a bad day, or can simply have an idiosyncratic bar.
 The committee exists to apply a consistent standard across thousands of candidates so that the bar at Google means the same thing regardless of which interviewers a candidate happened to draw.
+Dr. Melissa Harrell, a former hiring effectiveness expert on Google's People Analytics team, makes the case for the machinery on the live re:Work guide: "Structured interviews are one of the best tools we have to identify the strongest job candidates."

 Two consequences follow from this, and both surprise candidates.
 The first is that a strong onsite can still result in a no-hire if the packet is mixed, because the committee weights the written evidence and a single weak interview with a specific concern can sink an otherwise good packet.
 The second is that the committee can request more information or send a candidate for an additional interview rather than reject outright, when the packet is promising but incomplete on some dimension.